Concordium/concordium-ledger-app/README.md

 ## Testing

 ### Running unit tests
-There are tests on some of the functions, which doesn't rely on Ledger specfic behaviour.
+There are unit tests on some of the functions that do not rely on Ledger specific libraries.
-First, you must have following installed:
+First, you must have the following installed:

 - CMake >= 3.10
 - CMocka >= 1.1.5